Nutritional anthropology: Modes of production and nutrition

 The most important step in understanding the links between economics and nutrition is to understand major modes of production that societies have used to produce the goods (and services) they have needed throughout human history.
 These modes are foraging, shifting cultivation, pastoralism, agriculture, and industrialism (Park 2006).

 Foraging, also known as hunting and gathering, is a subsistence strategy in which a group of people gathers wild plants and hunts wild animals in order to obtain food.
 This strategy was the sole mode of existence for human beings for the vast majority of human history (inclusive of the archaeological and fossil record) and continued to be practiced by a few groups at least into the middle part of the 20th century.
 This mode of production is generally associated with small, nomadic groups of no more than fifty, also known as bands.
 The vast majority of foraging societies do not acknowledge exclusive ownership of land or other major resources, though they do acknowledge primary use rights for groups and people may individually possess small objects or tools such as a bow or cutting tools.
-Because foraging usually involves frequent movement and taking food naturally available rather than altering landscapes for production, many scholars state the foraging has a minimal negative environmental impact compared to other modes of production.
+Because foraging usually involves frequent movement and taking food naturally available rather than altering landscapes for production, research suggests that foraging has a minimal negative environmental impact compared to other modes of production.
 Though foragers are generally limited in absolute amount of food available in a given area, foraging groups such as the !Kung in the Kalahari Desert have often been cited as having a more diverse diet and spending less time per week procuring food than societies that practice other modes of production such as intensive agriculture.